[4 Powerful Ways] iPhone Backup Password Was Incorrect

 7. Choose a backup and restore it.

-Note: If you don’t have a backup on your iCloud then ensure to make one before you delete the data and content in your iPhone.
+Note: If you don’t have a backup on iCloud yet, make one before you erase the iPhone so you do not lose the current data.

 How to Restore iPhone Backup from iCloud